At which campus can I study this program?

 The college dean or campus chancellor and program faculty may require up to 24 credits of course work in the major to be taken at the location or in the college or program where the degree is earned.
 Credit used toward degree programs may need to be earned from a particular source or within time constraints (see Senate Policy 83-80).
 For more information, check the Suggested Academic Plan for your intended program.

-- articulate the varied theoretical and applied methodologies and interrelationships across the social sciences;
+- Content Knowledge: Students will be able to articulate the varied theoretical and applied methodologies and interrelationships across the social sciences

-- apply critical thinking in analyzing and applying social science perspectives to society’s problems;
+- Critical Thinking: Students will utilize critical thinking in analyzing and applying social science perspectives to society’s problems

-- demonstrate the ability to understand, evaluate, and critique the results of social science quantitative and qualitative research;
+- Research Literacy: Students will demonstrate the ability to conduct, evaluate, and critique quantitative and qualitative social science research

 The objectives of the university's academic advising program are to help advisees identify and achieve their academic goals, to promote their intellectual discovery, and to encourage students to take advantage of both in-and out-of class educational opportunities in order that they become self-directed learners and decision makers.